cjerrington/cjerrington.github.io/src/posts/2023/2023-02-12-plop-in-automation.md

 ---
 title: Plop in Automation
-excerpt: How I use npm to automate the inner workings of my website and within other projects
+description: How I use npm to automate the inner workings of my website and within other projects
 tags:
   - javascript
   - automation
   - 100DaysToOffload
+date: 2023-02-12
 ---

 My blog now is powered by 11ty, as previously [mentioned](/blog/11ty-redesign), and this runs within the NodeJS environment as well.
 Each node project comes with a `package.json` file and this holds the information for the node packages, scripts or processes to run, and a few more items.